ayton-ps/website/content/_index.md

 ## School uniform

-Our uniform is worn on Mondays, Wednesdays and Fridays.
-Uniform with embroidered school logo is [available from FPUniformz](https://www.fpuniformz.com/product-category/schools/primary-school/ayton-primary-school/), but **is not required**.
+Our **school uniform is worn on Mondays, Wednesdays and Fridays**.
+Uniform with embroidered school logo is [available from FPUniformz](https://www.fpuniformz.com/product-category/schools/primary-school/ayton-primary-school/), but *the embroidered logo is not required*.

+We wear:

+* Light blue (or white) polo shirt (or shirt)
+* Dark grey (or black) trousers, shorts, skirt or pinafore
 * Maroon jumper or cardigan
-* light blue (or white) polo shirt (or shirt)
-* dark grey (or black) trousers, shorts, skirt or pinafore
+* Primary 7 children may choose to wear a royal blue sweatshirt

-**On Tuesdays and Thursdays, children should come to school in comfortable active clothes and trainers** for PE.
-There is no need to bring school uniform.
+**On Tuesdays and Thursdays, children should come to school in PE kit.** There is no need to bring school uniform.
+The uniform for PE is black joggers or shorts and a plain t-shirt in your child’s House colour.
+Suitable footwear should also be worn.

 We occasionally have non-uniform or dress up days.